• Skip to primary navigation

 How Does a Person Know if they Have Hepatitis C?

-Getting tested is the only way to know if you have Hepatitis C. The CDC recommends Hepatitis C testing for persons who are in any of the following groups:
+Getting tested is the only way to know if you have Hepatitis C. CDC’s Hepatitis C screening recommendations call for:

 Why is Testing for Hepatitis C Important?

-• A large proportion (about 8 in 10) of people who do get infected with Hepatitis C will go on to develop chronic Hep C
+- A large proportion (about 8 in 10) of people who do get infected with Hepatitis C will go on to develop chronic Hepatitis C.

 How do Health Care Providers Test for Hepatitis C?